raj20-Anu/CODSOFT/README.md

 ## 📁 Tasks Included

-• *Task 1 – Mobile App Signup Flow📱*
+• *Task 1 – Mobile App Signup Flow*📱
 Designed a clean and intuitive signup and login flow for a mobile application, focusing on smooth onboarding and clarity.

 • *Task 2 – Coffee Brand Email Template*☕
 Designed a promotional email template for a coffee brand with a cozy visual style, clear typography, and structured content.

 • *Task 3 – Restaurant Menu UI Design*🍽️
 Designed a mobile restaurant menu interface focusing on clear food presentation, easy navigation, and visual consistency.

 ## 🛠 Tools Used
 *- Figma*